Old Fashioned Blackberry Cobbler

 For The Topping:

-• Heavy Cream – Using cream makes for a rich and delicious biscuit!
+• Heavy Cream – has a higher fat content than milk which makes for a rich and delicious biscuit!

-• Vanilla Extract – A splash of vanilla gives the topping a little bit of flavor to compliment the blackberries.
+• Vanilla Extract – adds a subtle flavor to the topping.

-• All-Purpose Flour – Gives this biscuit the perfect structure and texture.
+• All-Purpose Flour – has the perfect amount of protein to give this biscuit the perfect structure and texture.

-• Salted Butter – Creates flaky layers that make this topping irresistible!
+• Salted Butter – adds flavor and creates flaky layers that make this topping irresistible!

 flour, sugar, egg white, butter, vanilla, milk, and baking powder on marble surface.